marieotsuka/questions-for-designers/README.md

 The collection of responses to a particular question uses the layout `question.liquid`.
 It filters all responses by the question id, and lists them.
 (Currently in alphabetical order of the designer name; perhaps this can be randomized.)

-Each question page is generated into the output folder determined by the `permalink` frontmatter, as `questions/q{{ question.id }}/`.
+Each question page is generated into the output folder determined by the `permalink` frontmatter of the layout file, as `questions/q{{ question.id }}/`, i.e. `questions/q1/index.html`, `questions/q2/index.html` ...

 ### Designer view
 The collection of responses by a particular designer uses the layout in `_layouts/designer.liquid`.
 It filters all responses by the designer name, and displays them in order of the response `id`s.

-Each designer page is genrated into the output folder `designers/name-of-designer/`.
+Each designer page is genrated into the output folder `designers/name-of-designer/`, i.e. `designers/hyperlink-press/index.html` ...